 Dhokla is made using gram flour and semolina, which are rich in nutrients.

-- Gram flour: has many nutrients including protein, fibre, folate, iron and magnesium.
+- Gram flour: gram flour contains nutrients including protein, fibre, folate, iron and magnesium.

-- Semolina: is rich in nutrients including protein, fibre and B vitamins.
+- Semolina: semolina is rich in nutrients including protein, fibre and B vitamins.

 - Asafoetida (hing): a pinch is used in this recipe.
 In Ayurvedic medicine, asafoetida (hing) has many benefits including aiding in digestion.